 A Threat Landscape Transformed in the Wake of Russian Aggression

 To date, Western governments have tolerated cyber-attacks, worrying about the repercussions of ‘hacking back’, and seemingly unwilling to launch a major offensive in cyberspace.
 Now that battle lines are so clearly drawn, there is the potential for nation state cyber offensives to become more overt and a common part of daily life.

 We can hope that these attacks remain purely political, steering clear of normal life.
 However, the prevalence of Ransomware as a Service, and the recent track record for increasing numbers of attacks on hospitals, transport hubs, and water plants suggest that attacks on CNI are certainly within scope, potentially forcing Western countries to learn to live with power blackouts, transport delays, and financial system failures.

-Organisations that have thus far paid lip service to cybersecurity have a very short period to change their attitude.
+Organizations that have thus far paid lip service to cybersecurity have a very short period to change their attitude.
 This conflict has the very real potential to escalate the frequency and sophistication of digital attacks while also removing the possibility of simply using cash, or insurance, to buy one’s way out of a breach.
-Cyber resilience will become as imperative to an organisation as their balance sheet—as they become increasingly interrelated—and we can expect to see government action reinforce this prioritisation across businesses.
+Cyber resilience will become as imperative to an organization as their balance sheet—as they become increasingly interrelated—and we can expect to see government action reinforce this prioritization across businesses.

 What then for the threat actors?
 If firms stop paying ransoms and enhance both their resilience and tolerance for disruption, where will they find their rewards?
 Perhaps in directly targeting the large pools of digital currency sitting in multiple online crypto platforms, or possibly turning their attention away from businesses and back to individual users, replacing one $10 million attack with ten thousand $1,000 attacks?